CenturyLinkCloud/PublicKB/Security/getting-started-with-ips.md

 Once the IPS Agent is installed on a VM, it will incur an hourly charge until the uninstall blueprint is executed successfully.

 **Note:** If a VM is to be decommissioned, the agent MUST be deactivated to avoid on-going charges.

+### Related Topics

+Cli installation and uninstall processes for IPS can be found in the following document [IPS-Anywhere](ipsAnywhere.md)

 ### Support